Đorđe Vujadinović

-Đorđe Vujadinović (Serbian Cyrillic: Ђорђе Вујадиновић; 29 November 1909 – 5 October 1990) was a Serbian international football player and manager.
+Đorđe Vujadinović (Serbian Cyrillic: Ђорђе Вујадиновић; 6 December 1909 – 5 October 1990) was a Yugoslav international football player and manager.

 Club career

 He was born in Kolari, a suburb of Smederevo, but still very young, came to Belgrade to live with his uncle.
 While playing football with his friends in a sandy field in the Kalemegdan Park in the center of the city, he was spotted by an "older serious man with hat" who invite him, together with other two boys, to come and make tests in, the biggest club from that period, BSK.
 He passed, and joined the youth team, in which played a wonderful generation of players, in which Tirnanić, Valjarević, Krčevinac, Zloković and he made the forward line, that will be, some years later, the attack of the BSK team that won many Championships in the 1930s.
 Those late 1920s were years of great expansion in the Yugoslav Kingdom and football was starting to be extremely popular.
 In those times, the players started to be professionalized and started to be paid monetarily, but he refused, saying that his earnings as a bank employee were enough for him and that he played football only by pleasure.
 This is a great example of his calm and honest character.
 Until 1940 he played about 400 matches for the club, was national Champion five times and twice a league top-scorer.

 He was the only BSK player to win all five national titles.